 Lasagna or Baked Ziti?
 The results are in.

-Lasagna VS. Baked Ziti – Let’s discuss it.
+Lasagna or Baked Ziti – Let’s discuss.

 While the ingredients are basically the same, the time commitment and the outcome are quite different.When making lasagna, you have to take the time to layer the ingredients being careful not to use too much sauce so it’s not soggy, and yet enough to not dry out the pasta sheets.
 You need to have patience spreading the layers of ingredients gently and evenly.
 Whereas baked ziti takes on more of a “toss it all together” approach and can therefore be assembled more quickly.